The heat kernel on the diagonal for a compact metric graph: Applications to symmetric graphs

 for $k \ge 1$ if $G$ is not bipartite.
 If $G$ is bipartite then $m(k^2 \pi^2/a^2) = (d/2-1)n+2$ for all $k \ge 1$. \end{enumerate} The multiplicity $(d/2-1)n$ combines with the factor $2/dna$ to give the same coefficient $(d-2)/da$ as the cosine term in \eqref{hte,start}.
 This leaves eigenvalues from (2) with multiplicity 2 for either $\lambda \in (\pi \bbN/a)^2$ or $\lambda \in (2\pi \bbN/a)^2$, depending on whether $G$ is bipartitie. \end{proof}

-Note that the non-constant term in the formula $h_{\bf e}(t,x)$ depends only on $d$ and $a$ and is otherwise independent of the graph.
-The behavior of $h_{\bf e}(t,x)$ near the vertices is illustrated in Figure~\ref{complete_htx.fig}.
-The non-constant term can be expressed in terms of the Jacobi theta function,
+The behavior of $h_{\bf e}(t,\cdot)$ near the vertices is illustrated in Figure~\ref{complete_htx.fig}.
+Note that the non-constant term in the formula $h_{\bf e}(t,\cdot)$ depends only on $d$ and $a$ and is otherwise independent of the graph.
+This term can be expressed in terms of the Jacobi theta function,

 In particular,

 The expressions in Theorem \ref{sym.htx.thm} can be written in the form of Proposition~\ref{KPS.prop} using the Poisson summation formula,

 This yields the expansion